lg3bass/ofxTLVMMNotes/README.md

 	- use of easing curves for note start and ends.
 - Multisegment notes to indicate which sections of a object sequence to play.
 - change the Yaxis number of notes (buffers)
+- Wrap around notes when looping
+- Create 2 modes (scrub and trigger)

 ###Notes(pun intended) and Issues:

 - Notes will double trigger if the timeline units are set to frames.
-- Notes do not scale. (yet)
-- list